ddsuhaimi/coin-market/README.md

 - Logging to various transport (file, console, and MongoDB)
 - Storing hashing password instead of plaintext
-- Automatically generated acces token for new user
+- Automatically generated access token for new user
-- CORS enabled

 ---